-At each reporting date, in accordance with the Company's accounting policy described in note 5.3 to the 2021 Financial Statements, ArcelorMittal reviews the carrying amounts of its tangible and intangible assets (goodwill is reviewed annually or whenever changes in circumstances indicate that the carrying amount may not be recoverable) to determine whether there is any indication that the carrying amount of those assets may not be recoverable through continuing use.
+At each reporting date, in accordance with the Company's accounting policy described in note 5.3 to the 2022 Financial Statements, ArcelorMittal reviews the carrying amounts of its tangible and intangible assets (goodwill is reviewed annually or whenever changes in circumstances indicate that the carrying amount may not be recoverable) to determine whether there is any indication that the carrying amount of those assets may not be recoverable through continuing use.
 If any such indication exists, the recoverable amount of the asset (or cash-generating unit) is reviewed in order to determine the amount of the impairment, if any.

 If certain of management's estimates change during a given period, such as the discount rate, capital expenditures, expected changes to average selling prices, growth rates, shipments and direct costs, the estimate of the recoverable amount of goodwill or the asset could fall significantly and result in impairment.
 While impairment does not affect reported cash flows, the decrease of the estimated recoverable amount and the related non-cash charge in the consolidated statements of operations could have a material adverse effect on ArcelorMittal's results of operations.
-For example, in 2019, the Company recognized \$1.3 billion of impairments on the fixed assets of ArcelorMittal USA (of which \$660 million was reversed in 2020 in connection with the agreed sale to Cleveland-Cliffs) and a \$75 million impairment at ArcelorMittal South Africa following downward revisions of cash flow projections.
+For example, in 2019, the Company recognised \$1.3 billion of impairments on the fixed assets of ArcelorMittal USA (of which \$660 million was reversed in 2020 in connection with the agreed sale to Cleveland-Cliffs) and a \$75 million impairment at ArcelorMittal South Africa following downward revisions of cash flow projections.
 In 2020, the Company recorded impairment charges of \$196 million, including \$92 million related to the permanent closure of the coke plant in Florange (France) in the first quarter and \$104 million following the permanent closure of a blast furnace and steel plant in Krakow (Poland) in the third quarter.
-The Company also recognizes impairment in connection with intended sales, when the carrying amount of the disposal group is higher than the fair value less cost to sell.
-In this context, the Company recognized a total impairment charge of \$994 million (including \$888 million in connection with the intended sale of the ADI remedy assets and \$86 million in relation to the sale of the

-Votorantim remedy assets) in 2018, an additional impairment of \$497 million in 2019 related to the remedy asset sales for the ADI acquisition and a \$331 million impairment charge with respect the Company's plate assets in Europe in 2020.
-Substantial amounts of goodwill, tangible and intangible assets remain recorded on the Company's consolidated statement of financial position.
-As of 31 December 2021, the Company's balance sheet included \$3.9 billion of goodwill.
+The Company also recognises impairment in connection with intended sales, when the carrying amount of the disposal group is higher than the fair value less cost to sell.
+In this context, the Company recognised a total impairment charge of \$994 million (including \$888 million in connection with the intended sale of the ADI remedy assets and \$86 million in relation to the sale of the Votorantim remedy assets) in 2018, an additional impairment of \$497 million in 2019 related to the remedy asset sales for the ADI acquisition and a \$331 million impairment charge with respect the Company's plate assets in Europe in 2020.
+In 2022, the Company recognised impairment charges of \$1.0 billion with respect to its Ukrainian operations.
+Substantial amounts of goodwill and tangible and intangible assets remain recorded on the Company's consolidated statement of financial position.
+As of 31 December 2022, the Company's balance sheet included \$3.8 billion of goodwill.